 P: consent of instructor.
 Seminar and guided experiences in teaching of nursing, including planning, developing, implementing, and evaluating classroom and clinical instruction.
 Each section under the direction of a clinical department.

-T575 Seminar: Teaching of Nursing (1 cr.)
+T575 Seminar: Nurses as Faculty Members (1 cr.)

 Carter